thesupersonic16/DALTools/README.md

 ## TEXTool
 TEXTool is a tool used to extract and rebuild Texture files.
+TEXTool does support extracting and rebuilding of .tex files using drag and drop and through CLI. using Drag and Drop, you can extract a .tex by dragging the .tex into the exe and rebuild it by dragging its .xml, .png or frames folder into the exe.
 You can get a list of options and examples by running TEXTool.exe without any arguments
 ```
   TEXTool [Switches] [-o {path}] {tex file}